 - Intelligence Equals Isolation: Has trouble interacting with people below a 170 IQ.

-- Start of Darkness: In the comics, he's the supervillain Blizzard and indeed, over the course of the episode, he gets his only friend killed and gets cryokinetic powers that he'll most likely go nuts with.
+- Start of Darkness: In the comics, he's the supervillain Blizzard and indeed, over the course of the episode, he gets his only friend killed and obtains cryokinetic powers.
+During his first appearance in season 2, he only uses them in self-defense or to spite HYDRA.
+His only villainous actions are due to brainwashing.

 - Teen Genius: Has an IQ of 190.